July 27, 2015

 One goal of HIV treatment is to keep viral load levels as low as possible for as long as possible.
 This gives you the best chance of staying healthy.
 With effective HIV treatment regimens, viral load can be reduced to undetectable in many people.
 This is a great result.
 It means that your HIV drugs are working and you are doing a great job taking them.
 However, HIV is still in your body.
 If you stop taking your HIV drugs, the virus usually starts reproducing and your viral load will increase.

 While a lower viral load generally means you are less likely to pass HIV to others, it is important to know that even with an undetectable viral load you might infect someone else with HIV if you share needles or have unprotected sex.
-Researchers recently found that, in heterosexual (straight) serodiscordant couples (one person is living with HIV, or HIV+, and the other person is HIV-negative), having an undetectable viral load greatly reduces the chance of spreading HIV to the uninfected partner.
-By combining the results of several studies, researchers calculated that, in 1,000 serodiscordant couples who had sex for one year, if the HIV+ partner was taking HIV drugs and had an undetectable load, then only one or two HIV-negative partners would become HIV+.
+Researchers recently found that, in heterosexual ('straight') serodiscordant couples (one person is living with HIV and the other person is HIV-negative), having an undetectable viral load greatly reduces the chance of spreading HIV to the uninfected partner.
+By combining the results of several studies, researchers calculated that, in 1,000 serodiscordant couples who had sex for one year, if the partner living with HIV was taking HIV drugs and had an undetectable load, then only one or two HIV-negative partners would become infected with HIV.

 The US treatment guidelines also provide recommendations on when to have viral load tests:

 If your drug regimen is working, your viral load should become undetectable within six months of starting treatment.
-If this does not happen, if your viral load stays detectable on stable therapy, or if your viral load keeps increasing, this can mean that your regimen is not controlling HIV as well as it should.
+If this does not happen, if your viral load stays detectable on stable therapy, or if your viral load keeps increasing, this can mean that your drug regimen is not controlling HIV as well as it should.
 It is important that you and your health care provider discuss all possible reasons (e.g., problems with drug absorption, adherence, drug resistance, drug interaction with other drugs) and take steps to correct the problem.
 These steps may include additional testing and considering changing HIV drugs.